D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/README.md

 ```

 ## About the Example Data
-The data provided in `example_data` is an example of what is provided by the D.AT platform.
+The data provided in `example_data` is an example of what is downloadable on the D.AT platform.

-This dataset encapsulates 5 years of stock data from the S&P 500,
+This dataset encapsulates 5 years of price data of the companies comprising the S&P 500,
 segmented into intervals of 30 trading days each.
 The data in each segment
 has been normalized using a method where values are divided by the most
 recent data point within the segment.
 Each row in the dataset represents a